Jump to content

 General academic competencies

-Your general academic competencies can e.g. be skills such as:
+Your general academic competencies can e.g. be:

 - Project planning